Automated Adaptation Strategies for Stream Learning

-SABLE is an extension of the ILLSA algorithm described in \citep{Kadlec2011a}.
-ILLSA uses an ensemble of models, called \emph{base learners}, with each base learner implemented using a linear model formed through Recursive Partial Least Squares (RPLS) \citep{JoeQin1998}.
-To get the final prediction, the predictions of base learners are combined using input/output space dependent weights (i.e. local learning).
-SABLE differs from ILLSA in that it is designed for batches of data whereas ILLSA works and adapts on the basis of individual data points.
-Furthermore, SABLE supports the creation and merger of base learners.
-RPLS was chosen as base learner because it is widely used for predictions in chemical processes where high dimensional datasets tend to have low-dimensional embeddings.
-Furthermore RPLS can be updated without requiring the historical data and the merging of two models can be easily realised.
-Figure~\ref{f:sable} shows the diagram of the SABLE model.
+SABLE \citep{Bakirov2015} uses an ensemble of experts each implemented using a linear model formed through Recursive Partial Least Squares (RPLS) \citep{JoeQin1998}.
+To get the final prediction, the predictions of base learners are combined using input/output space dependent weights (i.e. local learning), which are reflected in the \textit{descriptor} of each expert.
+SABLE is designed for batch streaming scenario.
+It supports the creation and merger of base learners.

-The relative (to each other) performance of experts varies in different parts of the input/output space.
-In order to quantify this a \textit{descriptor} is used.
-Descriptors of experts are distributions of their weights with the aim to describe the area of expertise of the particular local expert.
-They describe the mappings from a particular input, $x^m$, and output, $y$, to a weight, denoted $D_{i,m}(x^m, y)$, where $m$ is the $m^{th}$ input feature\footnote{For the base methods which transform the input space, such as PLS, the transformed input arguments are used instead of original ones.} and $i$ is the $i$-th expert.
-The descriptor is constructed using a two-dimensional Parzen window method \citep{Parzen1962} as: